cmizelle10/Professional_README_Generator/dynamicREADME.md

   ## Contributing

-  a;dlskfj
+  If you want to contribute, make sure to fork this repository

   ## Tests

-  adls;kfj
+  To test, run the code in your terminal by using the command "node .\index.js"

   ## Questions
-  If you have any questions, you may contact me via email at adsl;kjf or you may follow me on <a href="https://github.com/adsl;kfj">Github</a>
+  If you have any questions, you may contact me via email at cmizelle10@gmail.com or you may follow me on <a href="https://github.com/cmizelle10">Github</a>